-When Maureen Solis’ father died five years ago, she and her siblings knew they needed to hire someone to help care for their elderly mother in Corpus Christi, Texas.
+When Maureen Solis’ father died five years ago, she and her siblings knew they needed to hire someone to help care for their aging mother in Corpus Christi, Texas.
 They currently have respite caregivers come to their mother’s home for three to four hours every day to spend time with her, and Solis and her siblings fill in the rest of the time.

-While they initially hoped to find someone to take their mother to doctor appointments, perform housework and run errands, “the fees for that type of service are astronomical, so we hired more of a companion,” Solis says.
+While they initially hoped to find someone to take their mother to doctor appointments, perform housework and run errands, “the fees for that type of service are astronomical, so we hired more of a companion,” she says.